 Introduction

 1. This informal paper is the result of the discussion held in the informal working session on 30 November 2022.
-This paper intends to amend the proposal in WP 74 to mitigate the concerns raised by the members of the subcommittee.
+This paper intends to amend the proposal in document ST/SG/AC.10/C.3/2002/74 to mitigate the concerns raised by the members of the subcommittee.

-2. The following amendments have been made to the proposal in WP74.
+2. The following amendments have been made to the proposal in document ST/SG/AC.10/C.3/2002/74.

-(a) Change Packing Instruction from P003 to P902.
+(a) Change packing nstruction from P003 to P902.
 Add amendment to P902 to exclude this entry from the option for unpackaged articles.
 (Expert from Canada)

-(b) Amended the proper shipping name to “Fire Suppressant Dispersing Device”
+(b) Amended the proper shipping name to “Fire suppressant dispersing device”

 (c) Amended the special provision to include the definition and assurance that there is no other dangerous goods present: “Fire suppressant dispersant devices are articles which contain a pyrotechnic substance that are intended to disperse a fire extinguishing agent (or aerosol) when activated and which do not contain any other dangerous goods.”
 (Multiple experts)